 Why rent a car with Discover Cars?

-Check my complete guide to renting a car in Cabo San Lucas.
+✅ Check my guide to renting a car in Cabo San Lucas.

 How many days do I need for my Baja California road trip?

-I recommend no less than 2 weeks for your Baja California road trip.
-This is a vast region, with some of the best beaches in Mexico, world-class diving, and wonderful outdoor opportunities, and you will need a good amount of time to explore everything that Baja has to offer.
+I recommend no less than 2 weeks for your road trip.
+This is a vast region, with some of the best beaches in Mexico, world-class diving, and opportunities for hiking and mountain biking.
+You will need a good amount of time to explore everything that Baja has to offer.

 Is Baja California safe to visit?

 While the Baja is generally safe to visit, traveling around the region comes with some caveats.
 Stay on main roads and limit your driving to day time.
 Avoid remote areas with bad roads, as it can take a while to get help if anything happens.